8 best Resistance bands reviewed- Which one should you get?

 2- Black mountain bands have the durable Metal clipping system which makes them heavy duty and professional bands for all fitness levels.

 3- Made from heavy duty synthetic and natural rubber.
-Bear in mind that not all bands are made from the same material.
+Bear in mind that not all resistance bands are made from the same material.
 Always check the material that they are made from before you buy them.

 4-Soft grip handles and heavy duty fabric components for comfort and safety.